 - Lice.
 Generously apply coconut oil to your hair, then cover your hair with a shower cap overnight to kill the lice and brush them out with a fine-toothed comb.

 - Take your vitamins.
 Keeping your body stocked on essential nutrients like vitamins A, B, C, D, and E will support all the processes that maintain healthy hair (we’re talking growth, cell regeneration, and sebum production — aka oil, which keeps hair shiny and luscious).
-You can reach for supplements targeted at hair growth or pop a daily multivitamin.
+You can reach for supplements targeted at hair growth or take a daily multivitamin.
 Just remember to consult with your doctor before starting any new supplements.

 - Scalp massage.
 Daily scalp massage may help stimulate your hair follicles to promote hair growth (ever wonder why they do it at the salon?).
 It can also help you unwind.
 Work this into your routine by massaging your scalp for 30 to 60 seconds each time you shampoo.
 Not into finger work?
 Invest in a scalp massager!